Tower 42

 Tower 42, commonly known as the NatWest Tower, is a 183 m skyscraper in the City of London.
-Designed by Richard Seifert and engineered by Pell Frischmann, it opened in 1980 as London's first skyscraper and the tallest building in the United Kingdom at the time.
+Designed by R Seifert & Partners and engineered by Pell Frischmann, it opened in 1980 as London's first skyscraper and the tallest building in the United Kingdom at the time.

 A prominent landmark that dominated the London skyline through the 1980s, 1990s and 2000s, it is now the sixth-tallest skyscraper in the City of London and the 20th-tallest in London overall.
 Its original name was the National Westminster Tower, having been built as NatWest's international headquarters.
 Seen from above, the shape of the tower resembles that of the NatWest logo (three chevrons in a hexagonal arrangement).
 The tower was first occupied in 1980 and formally opened on 11 June 1981 by Queen Elizabeth II.

 Located at 25 Old Broad Street in the ward of Cornhill, it was constructed by John Mowlem & Co from 1971 and completed in 1980.
 It was London's first skyscraper, at 183 m high.
 It was superseded as the tallest building in London and the United Kingdom by One Canada Square at Canary Wharf in 1990.
 It remained the tallest in the City of London, until it was overtaken by the 230 m Heron Tower in 2010.

 The tower was severely damaged in the 1993 Bishopsgate bombing, after which NatWest undertook a full refurbishment and recladding of the building.
 In 1997, following restoration works, NatWest decided not to reoccupy and renamed it the International Financial Centre, leasing floors to new tenants.
 NatWest sold the tower in 1998, and it was subsequently renamed Tower 42, in reference to its 42 cantilevered floors.

 Today, the building is a multi-tenanted office space offering Grade A facilities, as well as restaurants on the 24th and 42nd floors.
 In 2011, it was acquired by South African businessman Nathan Kirsh.

 History

 Design and development

-The tower's shape has been compared to that of the logo for NatWest, although its architect Richard Seifert always denied the similarity.
+The tower's shape has been compared to that of the logo for NatWest, although its architect R Seifert & Partners always denied the similarity.